prince010-adj/bright-coffee/README.md

  **OBJECTIVES**
   This can be achieved by
-  -Data injection
+  * Data injection
-  -Data manipulation and cleaning
+  * Data manipulation and cleaning
-  -Data Analysis
+  * Data Analysis
-  -Data Visualisation
+  * Data Visualisation
-  -Data Presentation
+  * Data Presentation

 **TOOLS AND TECHNOLOGY**

 This Project was built with these tools and Technologies:

-Miro: Its a platform used for brainstorming ideas and planning the project.
+* Miro: Its a platform used for brainstorming ideas and planning the project.

-Microsoft Excel:  used to organise,analyse and visualize my data.
+* Microsoft Excel:  used to organise,analyse and visualize my data.

-Snowflake: Its a platform used for SQl coding.
+* Snowflake: Its a platform used for SQl coding.

-Microsoft Power point:  it platform for the presentation of Data and insights.
+* Microsoft Power point:  it platform for the presentation of Data and insights.

 **SUMMARY OF RESULTS AND INSIGHT**